reallusion/iClone/README.md

 If you need more, just ask!
 A lot of Reallusion developers hang out on the forum, and we're proud to be part of a well-meaning, friendly and welcoming community of thousands.

-Licensing and Contributions
+### Licensing and Contributions

-Your access to and use of Reallusion on GitHub is governed by the Reallusion End User License Agreement.
-If you don't agree to those terms, as amended from time to time, you are not permitted to access or use Reallusion iClone.
+Your access to and use of Reallusion GitHub is governed by the Reallusion End User License Agreement.
+If you don't agree to those terms, as amended from time to time, you are not permitted to access or use Reallusion GitHub.